 - Soft White – 2,000 to 3,000 K. This light is ideal for the bathroom as it is the most flattering.

 Now you may be wondering, isn’t Soft White too dark for a bathroom light?
 Well, that all depends on the CRI (Color Rendering Index) in your bulb.
-Take a look at the next section that will talk about CRI in more detail.
+Take a look at the next section which will talk about CRI in more detail.

 CRI and the Best Bathroom Temperature Lighting